 Pesticides almost always inhibit, damage or kill a live organism so their approval and use is tightly regulated to ensure they don’t cause harm to consumers, the environment, users, non-target organisms such as birds, mammals, fish or pollinating insects.

-Food businesses are responsible for ensuring that the food they produce or import is compliant with current legislation, including Maximum Residue Levels (MRLs).
+Food businesses are responsible for ensuring that the food they produce or import is compliant with current legislation, including maximum residue levels (MRLs).

-Regulation 1107/2009 lays down the detailed requirements for placing plant protection products on the market, including the procedures for approval of
+There are the detailed requirements for placing plant protection products on the market, including the procedures for approval of

 - active substances